thomaswilder/jpo_eddy-scripts/README.md

 ## MITgcm data files
 Folder 'MITgcm_datfiles' contains the namelist and CPP header files that were used for this experiment.
 File 'job.slurm' is an example slurm script.
-Your system may use bash so this will need changing.